|Dates in office:||1675–1719|

 Dunkin’s letter to The Observatory was followed up by one from Lynn that was published in November 1886.
 In this, he stated that at the time when he had visited the church in 1880, the Rector had told him that a restoration of the church was being contemplated.
 At that time Lynn had wondered if the slab covering Flamsteed’s grave might have been at some point turned over.
 Work carried out during the restoration indicated that it had not.
 Indeed a thorough search was made of the chancel when the stones were up, but nothing was found to prove the fact that Flamsteed had been buried there.
 Click here to read the letter as published.

 Nothing further happened until a letter was published in The Times on 3 June 1892 giving details of a memorial that was being planned for the American James Russell Lowell in the Chapter House of Westminster Abbey.
 This spurred, William Tebb, a businessman and social reformer, who had moved to Burstow in the late 1880s, into action on Flamsteed’s behalf.
-After gaining support from the Astronomer Royal, William Christie, and the Astronomer Royal for Ireland, Sir Robert Ball, he wrote to The Times making the point that if a memorial was to be erected to an American at Westminster Abbey, then surely it was time to erect one at Burstow for Flamsteed and that he was proposing that it take the form of a window and a tablet.
+After gaining support from the Astronomer Royal, William Christie, and the Astronomer Royal for Ireland, Sir Robert Ball, he wrote to The Times on 19 August making the point that if a memorial was to be erected to an American at Westminster Abbey, then surely it was time to erect one at Burstow for Flamsteed and that he was proposing that it take the form of a window and a tablet.

 This provoked a flurry of letters to The Times ( T.E.J. pub.
 24 Aug, Dunkin 26 Aug, Pickering 1 Sep and Tebb 20 Sep).
 In his second letter, Tebb was able to announce that the project was going to be put before the Royal Astronomical Society at their first meeting in November and that members of the public wishing to contribute should get in touch with the Rector of Burstow, the Rev R E Snepp) who had kindly promised to act as treasurer.
 In the meantime, Tebb’s original letter and that from T.E.J were republished by the editors of The Observatory (click here to read).
 A few weeks later on 26 October 1892 Tebb was nominated by Maunder (another assistant at the Observatory), seconded by Maunder’s eldest brother and elected on 30 November as a member of the British Astronomical Association.
 (Journal of the BAA).